Last Updated on February 4, 2021 by Maxwell Harris

 By this, the CBD is protected from digestive enzymes that would damage them.
 This, in turn, increases bioavailability three times more.
 Additionally, the CBD becomes more effective and works at a faster rate meaning you may use little and get the maximum effect.

 As bioavailability increases, the body absorbs more CBD, thus utilizes all its benefits.
-Liposomal CBD oil is cost-effective compared to non-liposomal CBD.
-This is because its less concentration and usage yields long-lasting effects.
+Liposomal CBD oil is more cost-effective compared to non-liposomal CBD.
+Because of the higher bioavailability, the CBD products simply last longer.

 - Liposomal drug delivery systems: From concept to clinical applications